How Community Reduces Customer Acquisition Cost for SaaS

 Community ROI and the CAC Equation

-If you want to evaluate community ROI from a customer acquisition cost perspective, measure what actually moves the economics.
+If you want to evaluate community ROI from a CAC perspective in B2B SaaS, measure what affects the economics:

-• Retention differences between community-engaged and non-engaged users
+• Retention differences between community-engaged and non-engaged accounts

 • Organic traffic growth from community pages

-• Conversion rates for prospects who interact with community content
+• Conversion rate differences for prospects exposed to community content

-If retention increases and organic acquisition expands, blended CAC decreases.
+If retention improves and organic acquisition expands, blended CAC decreases.

 Because dependency weakened.